Grad Program

 The Grad Planner module is designed to automatically update whenever a Grad Advisor or Grad Program administrator changes the graduation program that a student is enrolled in.

-For example, if a student decides at 18 to pursue an Adult Graduation Program, the GA would make that change in Encom and the Grad Planner module will automatically update to reflect the requirements for that program.
+For example, if a student decides at 18 to pursue an Adult Graduation Program, the GA would make that change in Encom, and the Grad Planner module will automatically update to reflect the requirements for that program.
 It will also automatically pull any relevant course information from the previous version of the planner.

 What do the different icons within the planner mean?